-The pop-culture pick-me-ups that’ll make you smile this Blue Monday
+The best bits of media in 2021 that’ll pick you up this Blue Monday

 A spiritualist medium – in the form of the legend that is Judi Dench – holds a séance for a crime novelist (former Downton star, Dan Stevens), who’s suffering from writer’s block.
 Except she accidentally summons the spirit of his deceased first wife, (Leslie Mann, of The Other Woman fame) which leads to a complex love triangle with his current wife, played by Isla Fisher.
 Based on the play of the same name by Noel Coward, expect just the right amount of slapstick comedy we need right now.